zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 8. Click **Next**.

-9. On the Parameter File page, in the text area, add a new line and the following text:
+9. On the Parameter File page, in the text area, add a new line to the existing text and add the following:

     ```
     <copy>-- Capture DDL operations for listed schema tables